 - If no speech tag is used, employ a period, question mark, etc. “But, my dog….”
 Annie’s brow furrowed.

-This is because the ellipsis or em dash at the end of a sentence symbolize unspoken words, trailing off.
-They are not considered punctuation.
+This is because the ellipsis at the end of a sentence symbolizes unspoken words, trailing off.
+The ellipsis is not punctuation.

 This is what the Chicago Manual of Style says:

 Use an ellipsis for any omitted word, phrase, line, or paragraph from within a quoted passage.
 There are two commonly used methods of using ellipsis: one uses three dots for any omission, while the second makes a distinction between omissions within a sentence (using three dots: . . .) and omissions between sentences (using a period and a space followed by three dots: . …).
 An ellipsis at the end of a sentence with no sentence following should be followed by a period (for a total of four dots).